TheGeekSKM/gamemaker-base/README.md

 - Raising and handling game-wide events
 - Decoupling logic for cleaner code
 - Allowing objects to subscribe to specific events without direct dependencies

-## 🚀 Installation

-1. Download the latest `.yymps` file from the [Releases](https://github.com/TheGeekSKM/gamemaker-base/releases) tab.
-2. Open **GameMaker Studio 2** and navigate to `Tools > Import Local Package`.
-3. Select the downloaded `.yymps` file and import the necessary assets.
-4. Start building your game with a **fully functional base project**!

 ## 📜 License
 This project is open-source and available under the **MIT License**.
 Feel free to use, modify, and contribute.